 We are so pleased to welcome you to the LWTech teaching community.
 Below you will find many resources to support you as you start teaching with us.

 By invitation through LWTech email.
 Location will be sent after RSVP.
-Inquiries to Katie Stewart, Associate Director of Human Resources.
+Inquiries to Corrine Ash, Human Resources Generalist.

 By invitation.
 Inquiries to Rhonda DeWitt, Manager of Engagement and Learning.

 New Faculty Checklist focuses on the logistical items to complete before your first day of teaching, such as paperwork, who to contact, office keys, acquiring your employee ID card, printing/copying, and more.

 If you need help getting started with Canvas, contact the eLearning department to make an appointment.